 The fix: You don't need to be an influencer.
 You need a consistent, trust-building presence:

-- Use AI video tools to create professional content without a production team
+- Use AI video tools to create professional content without a production team (Synthesia, HeyGen, or similar)

 - Post success stories (HIPAA-compliant, anonymized or with written consent)